Introduction

 The following are the major factors that decide the speed of your website.

-Start with DNS
+1. Start with DNS

-The WebServer matters
+2. The WebServer matters

 Once the DNS is connected, the next action is done by the web server and it plays the next crucial role.

 The PHP version that you use on your website will play another crucial role in determining the speed of your website.
-We at FlexiCloud Hosting knows how important this is and we provide multiple versions of PHP for your hosting.
+We at FlexiCloud Hosting know how important this is and we provide multiple versions of PHP for your hosting.

 If you are on a WordPress framework, we strongly recommend you to use the latest PHP version, that is PHP7.2.
 FlexiCloud will be releasing the 7.3 soon and once that is done, you can upgrade your PHP from your cPanel.

-Caching
+4. Caching

 A caching tool will keep the compiled output of the pages to a file and delivers that to the visitor, without taking the requests through the PHP and database over and over.
 So having a caching plugin is too good for a WordPress site so that the website will use fewer server resources, and the pages will be faster for the visitor.

 Since we use the LiteSpeed web server, The FlexiCloud users will be able to use Litespeed Cache for WordPress, which is one of the best caching tools that are available in the market.
-You can read more about the LiteSpeed Cache for WordPress here in this link.
+You can read more about the LiteSpeed Cache installation and configuration for WordPress in our blog and This can be used for free for FlexiCloud Clients.

-Image size is Important
+5. Image size is Important

 The size of the images plays a very important role in the page speed.
 Large images will definitely slow down your site, while very small images will take away the user experience.
 So you need to find a balance between the image size and quality.

 Ideally, you should use JPEG (or JPG) for images with lots of color and PNG for simple images.
 Because the compression in JPEG is much better than that in PNG.
 There are a lot of image compression plugins available which you can use.
-I sometimes use Canva and I have seen it easy to use.
+I sometimes use Canva and I have seen it is easy to use.

 There are mainly two types of CDN.
 A traditional CDN, where you configure to host just the static content, and the Reverse proxy CDN, where the entire site is being reverse proxied and cached.